 Scalloped mashed potatoes

 Fact: Mashed potatoes suck to make.
 They're either too chunky because you didn't boil the potatoes long enough or too loose and gummy.
 This recipe reduces the time and effort involved with Thanksgiving's favorite side by incorporating pre-made Trader Joe's scalloped potatoes and frozen mashers, resulting in a buttery, cheesy bounty of starch.
 Just like mom used to make, if your mom hates peeling potatoes all day.
 RECIPE HERE.

 How do you take something as simple and easy as stuffing mix and make it even better without taking away that "simple" part?
 The answer involves bacon—obviously—plus mushrooms, sage, and a fancy French word for diced vegetables (mirepoix!
 Man, that sounds smart!).
 RECIPE HERE.

 Sweet potato biscuits

 Sweet potatoes take many forms at the dinner table, but seldom do they take the shape of biscuits.
 Super-easy biscuits.
 With "fancy" maple butter to boot.
+You'll never opt for dry and plain rolls again.
 RECIPE HERE.

 Vegetarians tend to get the short end of the stick at Thanksgiving, which sucks because that stick is usually actually a bone dripping with gravy.
 This recipe starts with pre-made seasonal ravioli, gets sexy with brown butter, and ends with ardent carnivores being tempted to drop the drumsticks.
+If pumpkin isn't your thing, Trader Joe's also has butternut squash ravioli that would work just as well here—or you can choose from one of the other 13 varieties of ravioli out there.
 RECIPE HERE.

 Pumpkin tart with triple ginger snap crust